MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/wmf/known-issues/known-issues-dsc.md

 ## Invoke-DscResource operations cannot be retrieved by Get-DscConfigurationStatus cmdlet

-After using `Invoke-DscResource` cmdlet to directly invoke any resource’s methods, the records of such operation cannot be retrieved through `Get-DscConfigurationStatus`.
+After using `Invoke-DscResource` cmdlet to directly invoke any resource's methods, the records of such operation cannot be retrieved through `Get-DscConfigurationStatus`.

 **Resolution:** None.